inputtdevv/CriticalProcessKiller/README.md

 A C# tool designed to terminate **critical Windows processes safely** by disabling the critical process flag before killing them.
 Useful for testing, debugging, or managing stubborn processes that normally cannot be terminated.

 > ⚠️ **Warning:** Killing critical system processes can crash your system.
-Use this tool **responsibly** and at your own risk I am not liable for any damages caused.
+Use this tool **responsibly** at your own risk I am not liable for any damages caused.

 ---